DataDog/documentation/content/en/opentelemetry/collector_exporter/_index.md

 To use the OpenTelemetry Operator, follow the [official documentation for deploying the OpenTelemetry Operator][1].
 As described there, deploy the certificate manager in addition to the Operator.

 Configure the Operator using one of the OpenTelemetry Collector standard Kubernetes configurations:
-* [Daemonset deployment][2] - Use the DaemonSet deployment if you want to ensure you receive host metrics.
+* [DaemonSet deployment][2] - Use the DaemonSet deployment if you want to ensure you receive host metrics.
 * [Gateway deployment][3]